apnadkarni/blt/man/arcball.rst

   the bounds of the *arcball*.

 *arcballName* **rotate** *x1* *y1* *x2* *y2*
   Rotates the *arcball* given the screen coordinates. *X1* and *y1* are the starting x-y coordinates of the rotation.  *X2* and *y2* are the ending coordinates.
-The resulting quaternion is resulted as a list of 4 numbers.
+The rotated quaternion is returned as a list of 4 numbers.

 EXAMPLE
 -------